juriad/advent2021/README.md

 There was almost no need to work with binary numbers.
 As the language of my choice did not support conversion of bases, I had to implement binary to decimal myself quite trivially.

+## Day 4 - Concurnas

+My first JVM language.
+It is a relatively new one - form 2019.
+It has a decent documentation, should be easy, right?

+Concurnas is terrible; the documentation is just castles in the sky.
+Half of the features that I tried did not work: tuple unpacking has different syntax; the `main` method must return void, not any type; matrix subsection fails to parse.
+I wanted to try to run the code as much in parallel as possible, but it was getting stuck.
+Half of the operators are different from C languages `>==`, `<>`, `and`.
+There is almost non-existent support from IDEs.
+Compilation and startup is so painfully slow.
+When using isolates, the compilation produces lots of class files but further simplification and de-concurnation left it with the expected minimum.

+The language has some good ideas though.
+One being the call operator `..` that returns the receiver; this makes easy chaining.
+Another if Python-like `from` imports that can also be in methods.
+Overall, I think this language does not stand a chance in comparison to Kotlin.

+The task would have been easy in a different language.
+Were this a work day, I would have not finished yet.

 # Lists